Key facts

 That said, Vietnam remains cheaper than Thailand, significantly cheaper than Malaysia’s KL, and dramatically cheaper than Bali (which has seen major price inflation in tourist areas).
 For pure affordability combined with quality of life, no country in Southeast Asia beats Vietnam in 2026.
 A genuinely comfortable lifestyle is achievable at $1,000–$1,200/month — a figure that gets you a shared apartment at best in most Western cities.

 The real risks are not financial.
-The language barrier is real — Vietnamese is tonal and difficult, and English proficiency outside tourist zones is limited.
-The traffic takes adjustment (HCMC’s rush hour is genuinely terrifying for newcomers).
+The language barrieris real — Vietnamese is tonal and difficult, and English proficiency outside tourist zones is limited.
+The traffictakes adjustment (HCMC’s rush hour is genuinely terrifying for newcomers).
 The visa situation requires more planning than Thailand or Malaysia.
 And the bureaucracy for anything official (banking, contracts, government paperwork) is slow and often frustrating without a Vietnamese-speaking friend or fixer.

 But for remote workers and retirees who can tolerate those trade-offs, Vietnam delivers extraordinary value.
 The food alone is worth the move.
 The community is growing.
 The infrastructure is improving fast.
 And the monthly numbers — $800 to $1,500 for a lifestyle that would cost $3,000–$5,000 in the US — are hard to argue with.

 Compare Vietnam against other affordable destinations in our cheapest countries to live guide, or explore the best low-cost cities in our cheapest cities in Asia for digital nomads breakdown.
+For a deeper look at how we calculate these figures, read our cost of living calculator methodology guide.

 - Complete Guide to Moving to Vietnam — visas, healthcare, taxes, and everything else